 Wellspring Philanthropic Fund

-The Program Associate reports to the Program Director and works with the Program Director, two Program Officers, a part-time Administrative Assistant, a Grants Officer, and other Wellspring staff.
+Wellspring seeks a Program Associate to join its Donor Philanthropic Initiatives and President’s Fund team (DPIPF).
+The Program Associate reports to the Program Director and works collaboratively with the Program Officers, Administrative Assistant, Grants Management team, and other Wellspring staff.
 Day-to-day, the Program Associate contributes to the following key priorities:

 Grants Process Coordination